gridranger/mount-and-blade-music-manager/ReadMe.md

-# Mount & Blade Music Manager
+# Mount & Blade Music Manager (2014)

 Mount and Blade was an interesting feudal combat simulator with incredible modding capabilities.
 You also could add your favourite musics to any of the games (modules) using the Mount and Blade engine.
-The situations when you want to listen the music was also tunable.
-So you could have different musics for fighting on then field and other ones for sieges, also other for visiting towns, etc.
+The context of the music was also tunable.
+So you could have different musics for fighting on the field and other ones for sieges, also other ones for visiting towns, etc.

 ## Features